Moonflower2022/algorithms/README.md

   * insertion sort
   * merge sort
   * selection sort
-* an RSA implementation using the miller rabin primality test (WIP)
+* an RSA implementation using the miller rabin primality test